A new law for the National Redress Scheme

 The Australian Government has also supported recommendations where it isn’t clear if and how the recommendations have been implemented.
 These include recommendations to:

-knowmore continues to advocate to improve the NRS so that it provides redress in a way that is survivor-focused, trauma-informed and culturally safe.
+Knowmore continues to advocate to improve the NRS so that it provides redress in a way that is survivor-focused, trauma-informed and culturally safe.
 Read more about how we are leading change through law reform and advocacy.